paranext/paratext-bible-extensions/README.md

 ## Template Info

-This Webpack project template is pre-configured to build an arbitrary number of Platform.Bible extensions.
-It contains only the essential components needed for a multi-extension repository.
+This is a Webpack project template pre-configured to build an arbitrary number of Platform.Bible extensions.
+It includes only the bare essentials required for a multi-extension repository to work.

 Note that many of the files mentioned in [Summary](#summary) are not present in this template because they describe extension code which must be added to this template.
-For inspiration on what extensions in a multi-extension repo could look like, refer to any repo forked from this template.
-A good example is [platform-bible-sample-extensions](https://github.com/paranext/platform-bible-sample-extensions).
+For examples of what extensions in a multi-extension repo might look like, refer to any repo based on this template — for instance, the [platform-bible-sample-extensions](https://github.com/paranext/platform-bible-sample-extensions).

-There is also a simple [template pre-configured to build a single Platform.Bible extension](https://github.com/paranext/paranext-extension-template).
+**Important:** Before proceding to use this template, consider whether you intend to build a single extension to be packaged and installed independently, or a set of related extensions that should be used together.
+If the former, it would be better to use the simple [template pre-configured to build a single Platform.Bible extension](https://github.com/paranext/paranext-extension-template).

 ### Customize repo details